lingchen42/illustrAItion/README.md

 ## Accomplishments that we're proud of
 - We got a lot done this weekend, which is surprising given our complete lack of background in this area
 - The current product looks like we imagined it
+- We implemented bonus drawings hiding in the database!
 - Each other

 ## What we learned